groue/GRDBCombine/README.md

 // <- here "Fresh players" has been printed.
 ```

+:warning: **ValueObservation and Data Consistency**

-:warning: DO NOT compose ValueObservation publishers together with the [combineLatest](https://developer.apple.com/documentation/combine/publisher/3333677-combinelatest) operator: you would lose all guarantees of [data consistency](https://en.wikipedia.org/wiki/Consistency_(database_systems)).
+When you compose ValueObservation publishers together with the [combineLatest](https://developer.apple.com/documentation/combine/publisher/3333677-combinelatest) operator, you lose all guarantees of [data consistency](https://en.wikipedia.org/wiki/Consistency_(database_systems)).

 ```swift
 // CAUTION: DATA CONSISTENCY NOT GUARANTEED